rrromano/react-calendar/README.md

 # React - Calendar

-_This is a project that renders a calendar for a monthly view and offers the possibility to create reminders for any day ._
+_This is a reactJs project that renders a calendar for a monthly view and offers the possibility to create reminders for any day ._

 ## Starting 🚀